-As a student at Syracuse University, Maltie D. Babcock (1858-1901) was a top scholar, an outstanding athlete, and a gifted musician as well as an avid fisherman.
-But when Babcock realized his true calling was the ministry, he completed studies at Auburn Theological Seminary and became a Presbyterian minister.
-While serving as pastor in Lockport, New York, Babcock would often take hikes outside of town telling his wife he was “going out to see the Father’s world.”
+While a student at Syracuse University, Maltie Babcock was a top scholar, an outstanding athlete, a gifted musician, and an avid fisherman.
+But Babcock realized his true calling was the ministry, so he went on to study at Auburn Theological Seminary and became a Presbyterian minister.
+While serving as pastor in New York, Babcock would often take hikes outside of town telling his wife he was “going out to see the Father’s world.”

-Babcock, who was known for using colorful metaphors in his preaching, enjoyed writing poetry and contributed several texts to the Presbyterian School Hymnal (1899).
-After his untimely death on a trip to the Holy Land, his wife published a compilation of his writings, Thoughts for Every-Day Living, which included a sixteen stanza poem My Father’s World.
+Babcock, known for using colorful metaphors in his preaching, enjoyed writing poetry and contributed several texts to the Presbyterian School Hymnal (1899).
+After his untimely death on a trip to the Holy Land, his wife published a compilation of his writings which included a sixteen stanza poem titled My Father’s World.

-Five years later, Franklin L. Sheppard, a church musician and one of Babcock’s close friends, set My Father’s World to music and added it to the Presbyterian songbook he was editing, Alleluia.
+Five years later, Franklin L. Sheppard, a church musician and one of Babcock’s close friends, set My Father’s World to music and added it to a Presbyterian songbook he was editing.
 Using an English folk tune his mother sang to him as a child, Terra Beata (Latin for “beautiful world”), Sheppard arranged the hymn but chose not to call attention to himself in the publication.
-He signed the hymn using his initials rearranged as “S.F.L.” and instead credited his friend – giving Babcock a lasting legacy that continues today in modern hymnals.
+He signed the hymn using his initials rearranged as “S.F.L.” and instead credited his friend – giving Babcock a lasting legacy that continues in hymnbooks today.